 It’s at this time of year, after the clocks have gone back, and the evenings draw closer, that I like to don my coat and scarf and set off for a night walk around the streets of old Oxford.
-Once the day trippers have gone, the students are safely ensconced in their college rooms and the kebab vans have shut up shop, I can often find myself on my own, the velvety darkness shot through with shafts of muted streetlight.
+Once the day trippers have disappeared, the students are safely ensconced in their college rooms and the kebab vans have shut up shop, I can often find myself on my own, the velvety darkness shot through with shafts of muted streetlight.
 When the moon is full, or the turrets and towers are swathed in mist it is especially atmospheric.
 But for me whatever the conditions, to saunter at night through the cobbled squares and streets, down the ancient alleyways, past the aged walls of the medieval buildings will always remain mysterious and beautiful.

 It is on these walks that I find it not at all surprising that so many writers of fantasy fiction have come from within the city.
 As Philip Pullman, for whom Oxford stands as a central character in ‘His Dark Materials’ trilogy, once wrote, “I put it down to the mists from the river which have a kind of solvent effect on reality.
 A city…. where the Magdalen gargoyles climb down at night and fight with those from New College or catch a fish under a bridge is a place where likelihood evaporates.
 A place where past and present jostle each other on the pavement.”